 Feeding practices play a critical role in child development.
 Poor feeding practices can adversely affect the health and nutritional status of children, which in turn has dire consequences for their mental and physical development.
 A child's nutritional future begins before conception with the mother's nutritional status prior to pregnancy.
 The damaging effects of malnutrition can pass from one generation to the next and so can the benefits of good nutrition.
-Therefore, giving a child a solid nutritional status weakens the immune system, making a child susceptible to disease, increasing severity of illness and impeding recovery.
+Therefore, giving a child a solid nutritional start has an impact for life on her or his physical, mental and social development.
+Poor nutritional status weakens the immune system, making a child susceptible to disease, increasing severity of illness and impeding recovery.
 Therefore, the pattern of infant feeding has an important influence on both the child and the mother.